pmeeny/CI-MS1-RestaurantWebsite/README.md

 - Black colour of #212529
 ![Responsive site example](/assets/images/color_palette.png)

+### Typography
+The Lato font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the Lato font cannot be imported into the website correctly.

 # Features
-The website has seven main features in four web pages(Index(Homepage), Menu, Awards, About Us)
+The website has seven main features in the four web pages(Index(Homepage), Menu, Awards, About Us)
 ## Existing Features
 ### Feature 1: Navigation Bar
 #### Description:
-This is the navigation bar of the website, and is displayed on the four web pages Index(Homepage), Menu, Awards, About Us
+This is the navigation bar of the website, and is displayed on the four web pages Index(Homepage), Menu, Awards, About Us The navigation bar is a bootstrap component, and is a resonsive component.
+It becomes a burger menu on tablet and mobile devices.
 #### User Stories:
 - User Story 1.1: As a user the navigation bar is displayed on the Index, Menu, About Us and Awards pages
 - User Story 1.2: As a user I want to view the restaurant logo